The Ultimate Guide Rental Home or Apartment Decorating Ideas

 – Add color

-– If you’re a military family, buy items that bring you joy but won’t break your hearts if it breaks in a move.
+– If you’re a military family, buy items that bring you joy but won’t break your heart if it breaks in a move.

 – Pretty rugs over existing flooring